katieraby/northcoders-news-API/README.md

 ### Prerequisites

-To run this API on your machine, you will need the below versions of software installed on your machine.
+To run this API on your machine, you will need Node.js and Postgres installed on your machine.

-node.js, express.js, knex.js, and POSTgreSQL.
+To install Postgres, go to: https://www.postgresql.org/download/ The version required is a minimum of v.
+12.1

- "pg": "^7.18.1"
+To install Node, go to: https://nodejs.org/en/download/ The version required is a minimum of v.
+13.8.0

 ### Installing